 NFWF's Long Island Sound Futures Fund supports projects in local communities that aim to protect and restore the Long Island Sound.
 It unites federal and state agencies, foundations and corporations to achieve high-priority conservation objectives.
 Funded activities demonstrate a real, on-the-ground commitment to securing a healthy future for the Long Island Sound.

 Funding priorities for this program include:

 NFWF manages the Long Island Sound Futures Fund in partnership with the Long Island Sound Study through U.S. EPA’s Long Island Sound Office.
-Major funding for the program is provided by the U.S. Environmental Protection Agency, Long Island Sound Study, U.S. Fish and Wildlife Service, and USDA Natural Resources Conservation Service.
+Major funding for the program is provided by the U.S. Environmental Protection Agency, Long Island Sound Study, and the U.S. Fish and Wildlife Service.